sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 Figure 10: Selected results of ROMA on expression data from eight primary colon cancer samples, responding (R1) and not responding (R0).
 </p>

-#### Prioritization of genes for constructing the model with LemonTree
+#### Prioritization of genes for constructing the model with Lemon-Tree

 We used the same dataset of colon primary tumors as described in the previous paragraph ([GSE56386](http://www.ncbi.nlm.nih.gov/sites/entrez?db=gds&term=GSE56386[Accession]&cmd=search)) to build a module network with the [Lemon-Tree](https://github.com/eb00/lemon-tree) software (ref 15).
 The process to install the software is described in the Lemon-Tree [tutorial](https://github.com/eb00/lemon-tree/wiki/Tutorial).